jasonmklug/multi-discipline/_posts/2014-11-10-podcast-discovery-and-recommendation.md

 I’ve posted [the "Maker" subset of my podcasts subscriptions](http://multi-discipline.com/podcasts/).
 That grid shows about 1/3 the *total* list of feeds through which [my podcatcher of choice](https://overcast.fm) iterates every time it checks for new episodes (most of these podcasts post on a weekly schedule).

-If it weren’t for the fact that writing code (or prose) requires focus from the same parts of the brain which process verbal language, I’d be actively keeping up with even more.
+If not for the fact that writing code (or prose) requires focus from the same part(s) of the brain which process verbal language, I’d be actively keeping up with even more.
 As such, my podcast consumption is limited —  quite literally — by the number of waking non-working hours in a day.

 > *"So, ladies and gentleman, if I say I'm an podcast fan, you'll agree."* -Me